SwitchbackTech/compass-docs/blog/2023-09-26-welcome/index.md

 Then I built a calendar from scratch, which took 2 years of on-and-off work.

-I open-sourced everything in Sept 2023.
+I ran out of $ and time in Sept 2023, so I got a job and open-sourced everything.

-I explain the reason for doing this in [this post on my personal site](https://www.tylerdane.com/post/why-i-open-sourced-my-calendar-app-after-2-years).
+- More details about this decision in [this post on my personal site](https://www.tylerdane.com/post/why-i-open-sourced-my-calendar-app-after-2-years).

+I tried walking away from the project from Oct-Dec 2023.

+In Jan 2024, I recommitted myself to the project.

+---

-Checkout the [Compass Blog](https://www.compasscalendar.com/blog) for more updates about the project.
+Checkout the [Compass Blog](https://www.compasscalendar.com/blog) for more updates.